 Since the Google APIs were introduced a few years back, their great promise has only partially been fulfilled.
 For one thing, the Google APIs remain in beta format, which means that, officially, they are still works in progress.
-Not too many great applications have been written using the Google APIs (see Chapter 20 for information about some of the best of the Boogle API applications that do exist).
+Not too many great applications have been written using the Google APIs (see Chapter 20 for information about some of the best of the best of the Google API applications that do exist).